videojs/generator-videojs-plugin/docs/standards.md

 There are many reasons for this rule:

-- Complicated build tools are not necessary for all plugins.
 - Where a separate build tool is preferred, npm scripts can easily act as aliases to build tasks (e.g., `"build": "grunt build"`).
-- CI servers and other tools can use npm - as they must anyway, in some capacity - without worrying about the underlying tooling.
+- CI servers and other tools can use npm (as they must anyway, in some capacity) without worrying about the underlying tooling.
 - Consistent npm script naming means contributors don't have to learn a new build tool or new set of commands when moving between plugin projects, lowering the barrier to contributions.

 ### Grunt, by Default

 By default, a Grunt-based workflow is provided by the generator.
 Its tasks closely match the npm scripts outlined below.
 By default, it will run `grunt test`.

-### npm Scripts
+### npm Core Scripts

 __The core set of npm scripts must match the table below.__